oeway/imjoy-json-schema-form/docs.md

 api.export({"setup": setup})
 ```

-Note that we need to add `"_rintf": true,` to be able to run the callback function multiple times.
+Note that we need to add `"_rintf": True,` to be able to run the callback function multiple times.

 ## Conclusion
 This guide simplifies the process of creating a custom form dialog using the ImJoy plugin functions `api.createWindow` or `api.showDialog`.
 You can define a JSON schema to specify the fields and behaviors of the form, and utilize callback functions to handle interactions.